LizzyonGit/rates_r_us/README.md

   2. In the **Local** tab, select if you want to clone with HTTPS, SSH, or GitHub CLI, and copy the link below it.
   3. Open the terminal in your code editor and change the current working directory to the location you want to clone this repository to.
   4. Type *git clone* and paste the link from step 2, and press Enter.

+Set up your IDE
+  1. Set up a virtual environment.
+  2. Install the packages from the requirements.txt file.
+  3. Create variables for *SECRET_KEY*, *DATABASE_URL* and *CLOUDINARY_URL*.
+  4. Apply migrations.
+  5. Collect static files.
+  6. Run the development server.

 ## Credits